 YVR Art Foundation Aspiring Artist Awards

-The YVR Art Foundation offers up to five Aspiring Artist Awards annually to BC and Yukon First Nations youth (age 15-19) who wish to develop their artistic potential.
-This award is for young people considering a career as an artist and is to support the recipients’ self-directed work in the visual arts.
+YVR Art Foundation offers up to five Aspiring Artist Awards annually to BC and Yukon First Nations youth (age 15-19) to develop their artistic potential.
+The award is to support the recipients’ self-directed work in the visual arts.